inouetakuya/vue-nl2br/README.md

 Note: when `text` property is empty or null, it renders an empty tag. ex) `<p></p>`.

-If you prefer to render nothing at all, use `v-if`:
+If you prefer to render nothing at all, use `v-if` directive:

 ```html
 <nl2br v-if="myText" tag="p" :text="myText" />